-Two children hit by bullet while sitting in car at Burger King drive-thru in Durham County
+Two kids, ages 2 and 11, hit by bullet while sitting in car at Burger King drive-thru in Durham Co.

 The sheriff's office said the car with the children inside was in the drive-thru of the fast food restaurant when the shooting happened.

-The bullet broke the window of the car and hit the two children sitting in the back seat.
+The bullet broke the window of the car and hit the two children -- ages 2 and 11 -- sitting in the back seat.

 The family drove off and took the children to a hospital for treatment.
-They are believed to have non-life-threatening injuries.
+They have been released from the hospital and authorities say they are doing OK.

 The Durham County Sheriff's Office is investigating.